Netatalk/netatalk/doc/manpages/man8/afpd.8.md

 SIGUSR2

-> The **afpd** process will look in the message directory configured at build time for a file named message.pid.
-For each one found, a the contents will be sent as a message to the associated AFP client.
-The file is removed after the message is sent.
-This should only be sent to a child **afpd**.
+> Send a server message to the AFP client of a child **afpd** process.
+When the signal is received, **afpd** looks in the message directory (default: *LOCALSTATEDIR/netatalk/msg/*; the compiled-in path is printed by **afpd -V**) for a message file in the following order:
+>
+> 1. *message.PID* — a file whose name ends with the child process ID
+> 2. *message* — a fallback used when no PID-specific file is found
+>
+> The contents of the file are read and forwarded to the connected AFP client as a server message.
+The file is deleted after it is read.
+This signal must only be sent to a **child** afpd process.
+The parent afpd does not install a SIGUSR2 handler, so sending it there will terminate the parent process and prevent new connections.
+>
+> **Example usage:**
+>
+>     # Find the child afpd PID for the connected user, then:
+>     echo "Scheduled maintenance tonight at 22:00" \
+>         > LOCALSTATEDIR/netatalk/msg/message.PID
+>     kill -USR2 PID

 # Files